alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 32. When you prefer ADO.NET or ORM (EF)?
 33. What is delegate?
 34. What is difference between Func and Action delegate?
+35. What is difference between Predicate, Converter and Comparison delegate?

 ASP.NET